 Norma Orozco is the Digital Communications Associate at the Ella Baker Center for Human Rights.
-She hopes to use social media and other digital platforms as a means to engage, educate and motivate people to action for social justice.
-Her goal is to create a more just and loving world.
+She utilizes websites, social media, and other digital platforms as a means to engage, educate and motivate people to action.

 Norma began her career as a grassroots organizer in California.
 After she completed her Bachelor of Arts at the University of California Santa Barbara she moved to Washington, District of Columbia where she worked on civil rights policy in the United States Senate through the Judiciary Committee.
 It was in Washington D.C. that she discovered her love for digital advocacy while working as a digital strategist and campaign director with the Campaign for Free College Tuition.

 Norma understands the power that words have to shape movements.
 In today’s increasingly digital and globalized world what an organization promotes online can be just as valuable as the work it does on the ground.
 She believes in the positive and real impact effective digital strategy can have in growing, developing, and moving non-profit organizations.
 Her eclectic background gives her a unique perspective that helps her name and frame issues in a way that can be accessible to a variety of demographics.